Modify element colors dynamicaly

 Choose the desired color

-Simply select a color next to the “Change color to” option.
+Simply select a color next to the “Color to change to” option.
 This is the color you want the element to be changed to.

 Change the color based on the product